WICG/origin-policy/README.md

-# Explainer: Origin-wide configuration using Origin Policy
+# Explainer: Origin-wide configuration using Origin Manifests

-**tl;dr** Origin Policy is a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.
+**tl;dr** Origin Manifest is a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.
-That is instead of burdening web applications to set configuration options as HTTP response headers, Origin Policy allows declaring those options out-of-band representing the entire origin, not particular web applications.
+That is instead of burdening web applications to set configuration options as HTTP response headers, Origin Manifest allows declaring those options out-of-band representing the entire origin, not particular web applications.
 For this the origin provides a manifest file in a predefined well-known location which browsers can load and apply.